gamestailer94/farm-check/README.md

 - Device: Name of the device being checked
 - SMART: Power-on hours from SMART attributes
 - FARM: Power-on hours from Seagate FARM log (N/A for non-Seagate drives)
+- HEAD: Information about head hours
 - RESULT:
-  - PASS: If the difference between SMART and FARM hours is ≤ 1
+  - PASS: If the SMART and FARM Values are similar enough
-  - FAIL: If the difference is > 1, suggesting potential fraud
+  - FAIL: If the difference smart and FARM values is greater
   - SKIP: If the drive is not a Seagate drive (no FARM data available)

 ## How it Works